ashley-ha/my-cute-blog/src/data/posts/first-post.md

 tags: ["introduction", "personal"]
 ---

-I'm ashley & welcome to my cute blog
+I'm ashley & welcome to my blog

-I've been wanting to make a personal website for a while now.
+I've been wanting to make a personal website for a while now

-Mostly to share my current reading lists, some original writings about life learnings, and just thoughts that come to mind
+Mostly to share my current reading lists, some original writings about life learnings, and just thoughts that come to my mind at 1am

 I hope you enjoy taking a small peek into my life & that you learn at least one new thing from each blog post